JoshuaCarroll/BasketballRosterManager/README.md

 =========================
 Basketball Roster Manager is a Windows desktop application that is made for use by public address announcers during basketball games, which can replace paper rosters and hand-written notes to keep up with fouls, among other helpful features.

 Basketball Roster Manager is written in C#.
-It provides a modern UI, built on the idea that a UI is like a joke, if you have to explain it, it isn't good.
+It provides a modern UI, built on the idea that a UI is like a joke: if you have to explain it, it isn't good.

 For the back-end part a local SQL database stores everything.